AviatrixSystems/avxlabs-docs/ace_ops/docs/lab1.md

 ## 5. ENTERPRISE-GRADE TOOLS ON THE AVIATRIX GATEWAYS

-All Aviatrix gateways come with built-in `enterprise-grade tools`.
-If you want, you can skip the Gatus Dashboard and direct SSH/Guacamole access to the instances.
-The Spoke Gateway acts as the default gateway in the VPOC, letting you run ping, traceroute, or packet captures right from the Aviatrix Gateway.
+All Aviatrix gateways include built-in `enterprise-grade tools`.
+If you prefer, you can skip the Gateways Dashboard and connect directly to the instances via SSH/Guacamole (see the next section).
+The Spoke Gateway serves as the VPC’s default gateway, so you can run ping, traceroute, or packet captures right from the Aviatrix Gateway.

-- Navigate to **Copilot > Diagnostics > Diagnostics Tools**.
+- Navigate to **Copilot > Diagnostics > Diagnostic Tools**.
 From here, select the Spoke gateway that reside in the Application VPC, where you’ll also find the instances and the VMs.
 The Spoke gateways act as the default gateway, enabling you to run **ping**, **traceroute**, **packet capture**, and more.

 ```{figure} images/lab1-diagnosticstools.png
 ---